 Avoid the “Oh My God…” Black Friday Morning Moment

-If you do even half of what is shared above, you are going to crush your revenue targets for the holiday shopping season.
-That is of course if you don’t get crushed by the volume of traffic and sales these strategies will bring in.
+If you do even half of what is shared above, you will crush your revenue targets for the holiday shopping season.
+Of course, that is, if you don’t get crushed by the volume of traffic and sales these strategies will bring in.

 - Or, let’s say you commit to increasing your ad spend but as the holidays get closer your ads are stuck in review with Facebook.
 This can leave you high and dry without any way to get your offer into the market.
 Super frustrating.